lionelvillard/knative-functions/README.md

 This project provides a collection of functions manipulating [Cloud Events](https://cloudevents.io).

-There are two categories of functions, the ones accepting only one set of parameters (standalone function), and the ones accepting multiple sets of parameters (dispatch function).
+There are two categories of functions:
+- the ones accepting only one set of parameters (standalone function), and
+- the ones accepting multiple sets of parameters (dispatch function).

 The functions accepting multiple sets of parameters are compatible with the [Knative function controller](https://github.com/lionelvillard/knative-functions-controller).

+All functions are currently only _callable_ (synchronous).
+We are planning to add _composable_ (asynchronous) functions the near future.

 The functions are: